mashiike/shimesaba/README.md

 ##### time_frame

 Requied.
 The size of the time frame of the rolling window.
-The unit is minutes.
 For example, if you specify 40320 minutes, the error budget will be calculated for the SLI for the last 4 weeks.

 ##### calculate_interval

 Requied.

 The shift width of the rolling window.
-The unit is minutes.
 Service metrics are posted to Mackerel at individually specified time intervals.
 This width is recommended to be shorter than 1440 minutes (1 day) because Mackerel ignores postings of time stamp metrics before 24 hours *1.

 *1 [https://mackerel.io/ja/api-docs/entry/service-metrics#post](https://mackerel.io/ja/api-docs/entry/service-metrics#post)